symfony-cmf/symfony-cmf-docs/cookbook/creating_a_cms/010-getting-started.rst

 Install Additional Bundles
 ..........................

-This tutorial requires the following packages:
+The complete tutorial requires the following packages:

 * `symfony-cmf/routing-auto-bundle`_;
 * `sonata-project/doctrine-phpcr-admin-bundle`_;
 * `doctrine/data-fixtures`_;
 * `symfony-cmf/menu-bundle`_.

-Update ``composer.json`` to require them:
+Each part of the tutorial will detail the packages that it requires (if any) in a section titled "installation".

+If you intend to complete the entire tutorial you can save some time by adding all of the required packages now.

 .. code-block:: javascript